 - Basic directions

-- Details about your hotel like location, name, and street
+- Details about your hotel, like the location, name, and street

 Spain Travel Tip #2: Spain is a Big Country

-It’s very easy to hire a car and travel anywhere you want to go in the country.
+It’s very easy to rent a car and travel anywhere you want to go in the country.

-Just note: there are lots of camera speed traps everywhere throughout the country and the speed limit is usually about 120 kilometers an hour when you’re on the highway.
+Just note: there are lots of camera speed traps everywhere throughout Spain, and the speed limit is usually about 120 kilometers an hour when you’re on the highway.

 Spain Travel Tip #4: Fly If You Can